SkylineCommunications/dataminer-docs/connector-help/connector_help/Harmonic ProView 8000.md

 #### Inputs \> DVB-S/S2 Properties

-The Properties page button below the DVB-S/S2 Inputs Tableallows you to configure a DVB-S/S2 port.
+The Properties page button below the DVB-S/S2 Inputs Table allows you to configure a DVB-S/S2 port.
 In order to set a parameter for a given DVB-S/S2 port, first select the port using the **DVB-S/S2 Port** parameter.

 The following properties can be set for a DVB-S/S2 port: